Dominican Americans: Demographics

 About 41% of Dominican Americans live in New York City alone.
 Many of New York's Dominicans live in the boroughs of the Bronx and Manhattan, and to a lesser degree in Queens and Brooklyn.
 There are also small populations in other parts of New York State, like Long Island in towns like Uniondale, Freeport and Brentwood being engulfed by the Salvadoran population, and the Hudson Valley including cities like Yonkers, Haverstraw, Sleepy Hollow and Newburgh.
 A rapidly growing population of up to 250,000 Dominicans reside across the Hudson River in New Jersey, topped by Paterson in absolute number and with Perth Amboy having the highest proportion in the U.S., alongside other areas of New Jersey, including cities like Jersey City, Union City (even though Union City is mostly Cuban descent) and Newark and many other areas in Passaic County and Hudson County.
 In Massachusetts, there is a very large Dominican population throughout the eastern part of the state, especially Boston, Lawrence, Lynn, Holyoke and many other parts of the Boston area.
 Lawrence in particular has one of the highest percentages of Dominicans in the nation alongside Perth Amboy, New Jersey; Haverstraw, New York; and Hazleton, Pennsylvania.
 In Rhode Island, there is a large Dominican population throughout the state, especially Providence County, including the cities of Providence, Cranston, and Pawtucket.
 To a lesser extent, Connecticut has small Dominican populations in Fairfield County, New Haven County, and New London County, including the cities of Waterbury, Danbury, Bridgeport, Stamford, and New London.
 In Pennsylvania, there are sizeable Dominican populations in the eastern portion of the state, including Philadelphia, Hazleton, Bethlehem, Allentown and Reading.
 Hazleton in Pennsylvania has one of the fastest growing Dominican communities in the nation, going from 1% in the 2000 census to about 35% according to the 2017 estimate.
 There are also large Dominican populations in Florida, including in Miami, Pembroke Pines, Orlando, Kissimmee, Tampa and many other parts of the Miami and Orlando metropolitan areas.
-There are also much smaller but growing Dominican populations in New Hampshire, Ohio, Delaware, Maryland, Virginia, North Carolina, Georgia, Louisiana and Texas, as well as the U.S. territories of Puerto Rico and the U.S. Virgin Islands, in the former of which Dominicans make up the majority of recent immigrants.
+There are also much smaller but growing Dominican populations in New Hampshire, Ohio, Delaware, Maryland, Virginia, North Carolina, Georgia, and Texas, as well as the U.S. territories of Puerto Rico and the U.S. Virgin Islands, in the former of which Dominicans make up the majority of recent immigrants.
+If Puerto Rico were to be counted among US states, it would have the 6th largest Dominican population, the city of San Juan would have the 8th largest Dominican population (27,641 Dominicans) compared to other US cities, and the San Juan metropolitan area would have the 7th largest Dominican population when comparing US metro areas, with 49,971 in the metro area as of 2020, most of Puerto Rico's Dominican population is in the San Juan metro area, roughly half in the city alone.